+Recommended Materials:

-Recommended Materials: Molecular Models.
+Molecular Models.
 These often make the difference between an A or B and C or lower.
 No kidding, buy them if you don't already have them, even though they are overpriced.

+Important additional Sources:

-Additional Sources: Selected old exams are posted on the web page.
+All of my old exams are posted on the web page.

 Exam keys will also be posted on the course web page following the exams.